The 9 best hair dryers for curly hair, reviewed by our curly experts

 Expensive

 You knew this one was coming.
-Of course the Dyson was always going to make this list – it really is as good as everyone says it is.
-My colleagues have been waxing lyrical about the Dyson Supersonic for months, so my expectations upon testing this were high.
-I also had a tiny amount of pessimism in my back pocket.
-How good can one hair dryer really be
+The Dyson was always going to make this list; it really is as good as everyone says it is.
+My colleagues waxed lyrical about the Dyson Supersonic for months before I tried it, so needless to say my expectations were high.
+I'll admit I also had a tiny amount of pessimism in my back pocket.
+How good can one hair dryer really be?

-See our Dyson Supersonic review for more details
+See our full Dyson Supersonic review for more details

 Best cheap hair dryer for curly hair